WICG/html-in-canvas/security-privacy-questionnaire.md

 01. What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

      No new information will be exposed to the site.
-This feature enables rendering content which is already in the Document to the canvas surface.

-     TODO(schenney) Add information about tainting, and how to allow non-tainting.
-Maybe just link to the PII section below.
+This feature only enables drawing information that will not expose security or privacy information.

 02. Do features in your specification expose the minimum amount of information necessary to enable their intended uses?